-In the event of sudden illness or accident at school, the parents are called and asked to arrange to have the child taken home.
+In the event of sudden illness or accident at school, the parents/guardians are called and asked to arrange to have the child taken home.
 If a student requires emergency assistance, the office staff will follow directions given on their Medical Information Form whenever possible.
-If your child seems unable to participate in the normal day-to-day events due to illness, or has had a fever over 100 degrees or vomiting within the previous 24 hours, please keep them at home.
-We do not have a nursing station at school; since we are a small community, germs are easily spread.